 This Chrome insert set is overlooked because collectors can search for the regular Topps insert set and the Chrome refractors.
 But no matter which set you search for, the idea of honoring the 1957-58 Topps cards with the forty best current players is a really fun idea.
 And with these Chrome inserts, collectors can obtain the set easier than the refractors while still having the quality that the Chromium technology brings.

-Subscribe and collect with us at Cataloged Clutter.
-If you want some variety from unaffordable cards or box breaks, we’re building sets one card at a time and studying each and every one in depth, no matter how common!
+Subscribe and collect with us at Cataloged Clutter if you want something a bit different from videos looking at expensive cards, PSA 10’s or box breaks.
+On this channel, we’re just building sets one card at a time, enjoying and studying each card, no matter how common!

 You must be logged in to post a comment.